radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 Run the list-topologies command to locate the pipelines identifiers for each topology.
 This is the value to pass in the -pipelineid.
 For the -state property, use a value of “resume” to start the synchronization process.
 Use a value of “suspend” to stop the synchronization process.

-For more details on the vdsconfig utility, see the RadiantOne Command Line Configuration Guide.
+For more details on the vdsconfig utility, see the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/01-introduction).

 ## Control Panels